-The Chronicle Season of Sharing Fund provides one-time, temporary assistance to help people living in Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano and Sonoma counties.
-Over the last 26 years, the Chronicle Season of Sharing Fund has distributed more than $85 million to help individuals and families in need.
+The Chronicle Season of Sharing Fund provides temporary assistance to help people living in Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano and Sonoma counties.
+Over the last 30 years, the Chronicle Season of Sharing Fund has raised $113 million to help individuals and families in need.

-During 2011-2012, the Fund distributed more than $5.4 million for housing assistance and critical family needs, while providing $1 million food banks.
+During 2015-2016, the Fund distributed nearly $6.3 million for housing assistance and critical family needs, while providing $1.1 million to food banks.

-Eighty-five percent of the funds we raise are distributed as one-time grants to help individuals and families in crisis.
-We serve more than 5,000 individuals and families each year through this assistance.
+Eighty-five percent of the funds we raise are distributed as grants to help individuals and families in crisis.
+We serve nearly 4,500 individuals and families each year through this assistance.
 Grants are paid directly to the supplier of services.
 For example, if rental assistance has been approved, the check is written out to the landlord.

 The remaining 15 percent of the money we raise goes to Bay Area food banks.
-Over the last 26 years, we have donated more than $13.8 million to provide meals for our neighbors who might otherwise go hungry.
+Over the last 30 years, $19 million has been donated to provide meals for our neighbors who might otherwise go hungry.

 The Chronicle Season of Sharing Fund’s operating costs are covered by the Evelyn and Walter Haas, Jr. Fund and the San Francisco Chronicle, which means that 100 percent of the money raised goes directly to the individuals, families and communities we serve.